nsrau/azure-docs.it-it/articles/cost-management/tutorial-acm-opt-recommendations.md

 ## <a name="view-cost-optimization-recommendations"></a>Visualizzare gli elementi consigliati per l'ottimizzazione dei costi

-Per visualizzare le raccomandazioni di ottimizzazione dei costi per una sottoscrizione, aprire l'ambito desiderato nel portale di Azure e selezionare **raccomandazioni di Advisor**.
+To view cost optimization recommendations for a subscription, open the desired scope in the Azure portal and select **Advisor recommendations**.

-Per visualizzare le raccomandazioni per un gruppo di gestione, aprire l'ambito desiderato nel portale di Azure e selezionare **analisi dei costi** nel menu.
-Utilizzare la pillola **ambito** per passare a un ambito diverso, ad esempio un gruppo di gestione.
-Selezionare **raccomandazioni di Advisor** nel menu.
+To view recommendations for a management group, open the desired scope in the Azure portal and select **Cost analysis** in the menu.
+Use the **Scope** pill to switch to a different scope, such as a management group.
+Select **Advisor recommendations** in the menu.
 Per altre informazioni sugli ambiti, vedere [Informazioni e utilizzo degli ambiti](understand-work-scopes.md).

 ![Consigli di Advisor di Gestione costi visualizzati nel portale di Azure](./media/tutorial-acm-opt-recommendations/advisor-recommendations.png)